cslab/csspin/README.rst

   configuration subtree under the ``requires`` key

-* lastly, ``spin`` loads all plugins registered as Python *entrypoints* in the ``spin.plugin`` group automatically; this is useful for plugins that provide globally available commands which are not specific to a particular project; plugins meant to be used in the context of a project do not provide entrypoints for automatic loading.
+* lastly, ``spin`` loads all plugins registered as Python *entry points* in the ``spin.plugin`` group automatically; this is useful for plugins that provide globally available commands which are not specific to a particular project; plugins meant to be used in the context of a project do not provide entry points for automatic loading.